alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 Performance improvements remain a priority.
 On single-threaded benchmarks, Elastiknn is an order-of-magnitude slower than some purpose-built vector search solutions.

-To some extent there is an insurmountable cost of running on the JVM when compared to implementations closer to bare metal.
+To some extent there is an insurmountable cost of running on the JVM with a disk-based indexing solution like Lucene, especially when compared to implementations closer to bare metal with in-memory indexing.
 Still, there is absolutely room to improve.

-See [Github issues with the _performance_ tag](https://github.com/alexklibisz/elastiknn/issues?q=is%3Aissue+is%3Aopen+label%3Aperformance) for some specific problems.
+See the [issues tagged _performance_](https://github.com/alexklibisz/elastiknn/issues?q=is%3Aissue+is%3Aopen+label%3Aperformance) for some interesting problems.

 ### Support for range queries

 Range queries, i.e., "return the neighbors within distance _d_" remain unimplemented.
-It's an interesting problem to solve with hashing methods, as it requires essentially computing a ball of hashes around the query vector, out to some distance.
+It's an interesting problem to solve with hashing methods, as it requires expressing distance in terms of hashes and essentially computing a ball of hashes around the query vector.

 See [Github issue 279: Support for range queries (neighbors within some distance)](https://github.com/alexklibisz/elastiknn/issues/279).

 ### Data-Dependent LSH and Vector Preprocessing

-Elastiknn's parameters are currently totally ignorant of the dataset.
+Elastiknn's hashing parameters are currently totally ignorant of the dataset.
 It's likely that some amount of parameter fitting to the indexed dataset would improve results.
 How much fitting, and how to do it remain interesting questions.
 Elastiknn very intentionally supports incremental indexing.